 The Act on national public upbringing provides for convening, every two years, the Student Parliament on a proposal from the students.
 The objective of the Student Parliament is to draw up a recommendation on implementing and improving the effectiveness of student rights for the decision makers in charge of education.
 In line with the objectives of the Convention on the Rights of the Child, this Student Parliament model provides an opportunity for ensuring meaningful participation in democratic decision making for children and for representing their opinions and interests.
-The Government prepared and made publicly available the publication titled Diákönkormányzati Kisokos (Guide to Student Parliament) for students to better familiarise themselves with their rights and obligations relating to education and so they can effectively rely on these rights and obligations in the pursuit of their interests.^[252]
+The publication titled Diákönkormányzati Kisokos (Guide to Student Parliament) was written and made publicly available on the website for students to better familiarise themselves with their rights and obligations relating to education and so they can effectively rely on these rights and obligations in the pursuit of their interests.254